azavea/climate-change-components/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `yarn run build:library` to build the project.
+The build artifacts will be stored in the `lib-dist/` directory.
+Use the `npm pack` to produce a tarball that can be installed using `npm install` or published with `npm publish`.

 ## Running unit tests